-After a dominating performance in the G2 Fountain of Youth and a 10 length romp the G1 Wood Memorial, Eskendereya was forced to retire early as the favorite for the 2010 Kentucky Derby.
+After a dominating performance in the G2 Fountain of Youth and a 10 length romp in the G1 Wood Memorial, Eskendereya was forced to retire early as the favorite for the 2010 Kentucky Derby.
 It was then that BSW assisted Ahmed Zayat in brokering the syndication of Eskendereya to Stonestreet Farms.
-He entered stud at $30,000 and now has two crops of racing age and four stakes winners, including G1 Winner Mor Spirit.
+He entered stud at $30,000 and sired G1 winner Mor Spirit before being sold to Japan in 2017.

 Bodemeister, a runaway winner of the G1 Arkansas Derby and second in both the G1 Kentucky Derby and G1 Preakness Stakes was retired to Winstar Farm in 2012 with $1,304,800 in earnings.
 BSW Bloodstock brokered the private purchase by Mike Moreno who teamed up with Zayat Stables to race the son of Empire Maker prior to the Kentucky Derby.
 Bodemeister has bred 526 mares in his first three books and was the Leading Freshman Sire by Covering Sire Average, #1 Freshman Yearling Sire in 2015, and his two year-olds of 2016 averaged $186,913.

 Animal Kingdom was a champion three-year-old and brilliant winner of the 2011 Kentucky Derby and 2013 Dubai World Cup, rated 128 by Timeform.
 BSW Bloodstock brokered the stallion syndication of Animal Kingdom to Darley America and Arrowfield Stud in Australia.
 Animal Kingdom stood his first year in America for $35,000 and in his first two books, covered the best mares of his sire crop by CPI.